playcanvas/developer.playcanvas.com/content/en/user-manual/packs/components/camera.md

             <li>Orthographic</li>
         </ul>
     </td></tr>
+    <tr><td>Frustum Culling</td><td>If selected, the camera will only render mesh instances whose axis-aligned bounding boxes intersect with the camera's view frustum.
+Otherwise, the entire scene will be rendered regardless of visibility.</td></tr>
     <tr><td>Field of View</td><td>The angle between top and bottom clip planes of a perspective camera.
 This property is only displayed if 'Projection' is set to 'Perspective'.</td></tr>
     <tr><td>Ortho Height</td><td>The distance in world units between the top and bottom clip planes of an orthographic camera.
 This property is only displayed if 'Projection' is set to 'Orthographic'.</td></tr>
     <tr><td>Near Clip</td><td>The distance in camera space from the camera's eye point to the near clip plane.</td></tr>